osu-itis/Azure-AppService-GenerateTeams/README.md

 ### Hardcoded Values

-There are a few hardcoded values set that are based on the configuration of the Azure Storage:
+There are a few hardcoded values that need to be set that are based on the configuration of the Azure Storage:

 - `CheckCallbackID\run.ps1`
   - PartitionKey